vbounyasit/MyDataFramework/README.md

 _Note : The requirements above might change, depending on people feedback and suggestions_

 ## Getting Started & Documentation
-The Rift Framework maintains reference documentation Github [wiki pages](https://github.com/vbounyasit/Rift-ETL/wiki), and will have a better support later on as the website construction progresses.
+The Rift Framework maintains reference documentation on Github [wiki pages](https://github.com/vbounyasit/Rift-ETL/wiki), and will have a better support later on as the website construction progresses.